MesonFi/meson-to/README.md

-# MesonTo
+# meson.to

 The blockchain world has entered a period of multi-chain coexistence.
 For web3 app developers, they often encounter a problem: they need to deploy smart contracts on a specific chain, but this will greatly limit them to attract assets and users on other chains.

-*MesonTo* has provided a solution for those web3 developers.
-[Meson](https://meson.fi) is a safe, costless and instant cross-chain protocol for stablecoins.
-MesonTo is an integratable sdk supported meson cross-chain protocol.
-With MesonTo, web3 applications can allow their users to transfer stablecoins from any chain directly to their smart contracts.
+[meson.to](https://meson.to) has provided a solution for those web3 developers.
+[Meson](https://meson.fi) is a safe, costless and instant cross-chain protocol for stablecoins. meson.to is an integratable sdk supported meson cross-chain protocol.
+With meson.to, web3 applications can allow their users to transfer stablecoins from any chain directly to their smart contracts.

-Get a feel for how MesonTo works with this [demo](https://demo.meson.to).
+Get a feel for how meson.to works with this [demo](https://demo.meson.to).

-## How to integrate MesonTo
+## How to integrate meson.to

 ### Frontend